How to Grow Lilacs, it is easier than you think.

-This photo below is an example of a Single Lilac flower (you can see the individual flowers clearly)
+This photo below is an example of a Single Lilac flower (you can see the individual flowers clearly).

 Next is an example of a Double or French (it is harder to tell the individual blossoms apart, they are so jammed together).
 It reminds me of the fur of a French Poodle.

-All of these Lilacs are planted in areas that get little or no watering in summer.
+All of the Lilacs in my photos are planted in areas that get little or no watering in summer .
 They live off of what they get through the winter and Spring.
 We rarely get summer rains.
 Many of the lilacs are quite neglected as they are on properties that are not lived in.

 I live in Zone 8, on the colder end.
 In winter we can get down into the teens with plenty of rain and snow but on average winter lows are in the low 30’s.
-In the summer time our temps range in the upper 80’s and for most of the summer with a few 90’s tossed in here and there.
+In the summer time our temps range in the upper 80’s with a few 90’s tossed in here and there.
 Keep in mind those are the averages, we do get weird years where we have some hotter days for longer periods of time.

-All of the pictured Lilacs bloom within a week of each other and though the blooms on each bush only last a few weeks the succession lasts for about 5 weeks.
+The Lilacs in my neighborhood bloom within a week of each other and though the blooms on each bush only last a few weeks the succession lasts for about 5 weeks.
 So if you wish to get a longer bloom time be sure to plant varieties that bloom at early, mid and late season.

 For healthy lilacs plant a variety suited to your Zone…these heirlooms (Syringa Vulgaris) grow best in Zones 3 – 8 (I have seen some old lilacs flourishing lower down the mountain so this is a bench mark and not a hard and fast rule)

-If you live in a warmer zone that does not get the winter chill needed for the heirloom lilacs to bloom there are some newer Hybrids just for warmer zones.. here is a link to their names on the USDA Zone chart.
-It looks like there is quite a few choices in many colors.
+If you live in a warmer zone that does not get the winter chill needed for the heirloom lilacs to bloom there are some newer Hybrids just for warmer zones.. here is a link to some.

 There are hybrids bred for compactness for the smaller garden called Dwarf Lilacs.
 Some claim they are superior to the heirlooms as they don’t take as long to bloom and maintain a more tidy appearance in the garden, they even have cute names like Miss Kim, Tiny Dancer and Tinkerbell Lilac.
 I have yet to try either so I cannot say whether they really are superior or not.

 If you start your lilac from cuttings be aware that you won’t get blooms for about 3 years and they can take up to 5 years.
-So the hybrids may be the ticket for you if you are impatient.
+So the buying a potted Lilac may be the ticket for you if you are impatient.